• Saudi GFX promotional key art

 Can I submit an activity packet for dedicated instructor review and critique?

-Yes, however, as each instructor's time is finite, each will review and critique a maximum of 12 activity packets.
+Yes, however, as each instructor's time is finite, each instructor will review and critique a maximum of 12 activity packets.
 In the event more than 12 packets are received for a given instructor, reviewed packets will be selected at random.

 How do I submit an activity packet for instructor review and critique?